TNolan01/tommy1/README.md

 #### **Agile Methodology**

-The design, development and testing of this application were tracked through a Kanban board in a created GitHub project.
+<p>The design, development and testing of this application were tracked through a Kanban board in a created GitHub project.
+Details of the User Stories can be found in the UX section and the link to the Kanban board below.</p>

+[User Stories](#user-stories) - see details of each User Story.
 [Link to Kanban Board](https://github.com/users/TNolan01/projects/5)
 <br>